 300.11 — Behaviors and Consequences Chart

 All possible behaviors/actions have not been included on this chart, and the omission of any behavior or action from this chart does not preclude the school administration from taking appropriate action to resolve any situation.
 A school administrator may develop additional consequences for a particular behavior as long as these consequences do not violate school board policies or state statutes.
 The following behaviors and consequences framework were developed in accordance with SESIR reporting requirements.

 300.12 —Prohibition of Weapons

-Violations include any firearm, explosive device, or other weapons as defined by Florida Statutes (Chapter 790), the possession, sale, distribution, display, transfer or use of any firearm or explosive device, whether operable or inoperable, loaded or unloaded.
+Violations include any firearm, explosive device, or other weapons as defined by Chapter 790, Florida Statutes the possession, sale, distribution, display, transfer or use of any firearm, explosive device, or other weapons, whether operable or inoperable, loaded or unloaded.
 Examples include, but are not limited to, the following: guns, BB pistols, firecrackers, bullets, facsimile guns, smoke bombs or shock devices.
 Violations also include the possession of any object or material deliberately used to damage property, intended for use or that may be used to inflict harm or intimidate any person.
 This includes the possession of a knife of any size or length, a box cutter or any other sharp object, mace, pepper spray or any aerosol chemical propellant.